Tomic-Riedel/Flutter-Roadmap/README.md

 If you do not specify the web render in a debugging or building, you are **optimizing for download size** on mobile browsers and optimizing for **performance on desktop browsers**, with the auto-default render.

-#### Bulding with a Web Render
+#### Building with a Web Render
 Have you already chosen it?
-Now, if you're sure to realease your app, do:
+Now, if you're sure to release your app, do:

     flutter build web --web-renderer <renderer_name> --release For **HTML** renderer: